Tuesday, March 7, 2023

 • Can you build in some time for yourself while doing holiday shopping?
 It’s impossible to find any peace and calm when you’re constantly in the chaos of coercive control.
 Often, we feel afraid to take even fifteen minutes for a coffee or other break.
 If you do, focus on just breathing and remembering a time you did feel peaceful.
 This isn’t about denial; it’s about giving your body and spirit a break from the stress.

 • Can you make a list of what you’re grateful for?
 This also isn’t about denial.
-It may seem silly given what you’re facing, but when we can focus on that we’re grateful for, it also it gives our bodies safe harbor from stress.
-In addition, it gives us a mindset that helps in moving through whatever difficult circumstances we are experiencing.
+It may seem silly given what you’re facing, but when we can focus on what we’re grateful for, it also gives our bodies a safe harbor from stress.
+In addition, it gives us a mindset that helps in move through whatever difficult circumstances we are experiencing.

 • Would you be able to make a crafty gift for those you care about?
 This is especially nice if you don’t have the resources (or access to them) for buying gifts.
 Perhaps an ornament or a card made with recycled materials.
 Or, something you bake or a mix you concoct for baking later.
 Anything that is creative and allows you to express yourself.
 The focus on giving “stuff” that costs money can overshadow the true spirit of the holidays.